 Sasaki was my first exposure to interdisciplinary site design work.
 [During] the second week of the internship, I worked closely with two teams of interns who came from architectural or landscape architectural backgrounds.
 In many ways, this assignment mimicked the actual design process that occurs at Sasaki every day.
 Throughout the internship, I attended internal design meetings, made site construction visits, and attended meetings with the client.
 I worked on both local and international projects ranging from resorts to college athletic fields.
 This exposure to site civil engineering increased my confidence as an engineer.
 It was the most complete and educational of the four internships I attended before graduating and was an integral experience to furthering my professional career.

-Zach Chrisco, PE, Sasaki Senior Associate
+Zach Chrisco, PE, Sasaki Principal

 Tufts University, '04